-Coming into today, shares of the world's largest consumer products maker had gained 0.1% in the past month.
-In that same time, the Consumer Staples sector lost 0.15%, while the S&P 500 gained 0.17%.
+Coming into today, shares of the world's largest consumer products maker had lost 6.42% in the past month.
+In that same time, the Consumer Staples sector lost 3.95%, while the S&P 500 lost 5.51%.

-Investors will be hoping for strength from PG as it approaches its next earnings release, which is expected to be January 20, 2021.
-In that report, analysts expect PG to post earnings of $1.51 per share.
-This would mark year-over-year growth of 6.34%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $19.01 billion, up 4.21% from the year-ago period.
+Procter & Gamble will be looking to display strength as it nears its next earnings release.
+On that day, Procter & Gamble is projected to report earnings of $1.57 per share, which would represent a year-over-year decline of 2.48%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $20.56 billion, up 1.11% from the year-ago period.

-PG's full-year Zacks Consensus Estimates are calling for earnings of $5.57 per share and revenue of $74.19 billion.
-These results would represent year-over-year changes of +8.79% and +4.56%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.94 per share and revenue of $81.36 billion, which would represent changes of +2.24% and +1.46%, respectively, from the prior year.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.48% higher.
-PG is currently sporting a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Procter & Gamble is currently sporting a Zacks Rank of #3 (Hold).

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 133, which puts it in the bottom 48% of all 250+ industries.
+This group has a Zacks Industry Rank of 187, putting it in the bottom 26% of all 250+ industries.